Uniform-in-Time Wasserstein Stability Bounds for (Noisy) Stochastic Gradient Descent: Technical Background

-where the first supremum is taken over data $X, \hat{X} \in \mathcal{X}^n$ that differ by one element, denoted by $X\cong \hat{X}$. \end{definition} In this context, we purposefully employ distinct notation for the loss function $\ell$ (in contrast to $f$) since our theoretical framework necessitates measuring algorithmic stability through a surrogate loss function, which may differ from the original loss $f$.
+where the first supremum is taken over data $X, \hat{X} \in \mathcal{X}^n$ that differ by one element, denoted by $X\cong \hat{X}$. \end{definition} In this context, we purposefully employ a distinct notation for the loss function $\ell$ (in contrast to $f$) since our theoretical framework necessitates measuring algorithmic stability through a surrogate loss function, which may differ from the original loss $f$.
+More precisely, our bounds will be based on the 1-Wasserstein distance, hence, we will need the surrogate loss $\ell$ to be a Lipschitz continuous function, as we will detail in \eqref{eq:lipschitz_generalization}.
+On the other hand, for the original loss $f$ we will need some form of convexity (e.g., strongly convex, convex, or dissipative) and we will need the gradient of $f$ to be Lipschitz continuous, in order to derive Wasserstein bounds.
+Unfortunately, under these assumptions, we cannot further impose $f$ itself to be Lipschitz, hence the need for surrogate losses.
+Nevertheless, the usage of surrogate losses is common in learning theory, see e.g, \cite{farghly2021time,raj2023algorithmic}, and we present concrete practical examples in the Appendix.

 Now, we present a result from \cite{hardt2016train} that establishes a connection between algorithmic stability and the generalization performance of a randomized algorithm.
 Prior to presenting the result, we define the empirical and population risks with respect to the loss function $\ell$ as follows: